dnguyen800/dnguyen800.github.io/_posts/2019-11-28-smart-remotes.md

       <figure class="fourthtest">
        <img src="assets/images/integrations/logitech-harmony-app.png"  />
        <figcaption>
-         <strong>Harmony App: Great</strong><br> Intuitive to use, but also offers advanced configurations like input delay.
+         <strong>Harmony App: Great</strong><br> Intuitive to use, but fully customizable.
+Can add any button to the virtual remote screen.
        </figcaption>
       </figure>
 	</div>